-This course is aimed at ophthalmologists with some previous experience and an interest in acquiring specialised knowledge in strabismus and paediatric ophthalmology.
+This programme is aimed at ophthalmologists with some previous experience and interested in acquiring specialized knowledge in Strabismus and Paediatric Ophthalmology.

 - Participation in research work.

 - Participation in all training sessions offered by Grupo Miranza for its specialists.

 - Participation in the preparation and monitoring of clinical guidelines.